Growing Tomatoes in the Heat of Summer

 First, let’s look at the issue of heat set for the two main type of tomato plants: determinate and indeterminate.
 Determinate tomatoes produce their full fruit load all at once, early in the season, typically before high temperatures dominate.
 Producing a crop early in the season is certainly one way to manage blossom drop.
 However, many home gardeners prefer indeterminate tomatoes that produce fruit all season long.
 For indeterminate tomatoes, blossom drop can be managed to some degree through plant selection.

 Seek out varieties that demonstrate a high heat tolerance, such as ‘Costoluto’, an heirloom that produces large deep red fruits, and the beefsteak tomato ‘Brandywine’.
 ‘Traveler 76’ is an introduction from the Arkansas Horticulture Department selected for heat and drought resistance.
 Other popular varieties for hot climates include ‘Cherokee Purple’ and ‘Yellow Pear’.

-Several popular hybrids, including ‘Big Beef’ and ‘Early Girl’, perform well in the heat of the Southern Plains.
+Several popular hybrids, including ‘Big Beef’ and ‘Early Girl’, perform well in the heat.
 Though the variety ‘Celebrity’ has been around a while, it continues to set standards for quality production in hot climates.
 If you’re looking for a cherry tomato, the variety ‘Porter Improved’ is a hybrid with notable tolerance to heat and low humidity as well as disease resistance to verticillium and fusarium wilt.
 ‘Sweet Million’ and ‘Lollipop’ are other top performers.

 Even determinate tomatoes do not always finish fruiting before the onset of high temperatures, so selecting heat-tolerant varieties is still important.
 ‘Heatwave II’ and ‘Homestead 24’ are two determinate tomatoes noted for their heat tolerance.